cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### Implementing strict nonequality using `select`

 The `strictNotEqual` condition is supported neither in the `op`, nor in the `jump` instructions, and prior to the `select` instruction, this condition needs to be evaluated in two instructions.
-The `select` instruction allows to simplify it:
+The `select` instruction allows simplifying it:

 * `op strictNotEqual resul a b` can be expressed as `select result strictEqual a b false true`.
 * `jump target strictNotEqual resul a b` can be expressed as `select @counter strictEqual a b @counter target`.